timescale/timescaledb-parallel-copy/README.md

         Character to split by (default ",")
   -table string
-        Destination table for insertions (default "test_table") -token-size int
+        Destination table for insertions (default "test_table") -truncate
-        Maximum size to use for tokens.
-By default, this is 64KB, so any value less than that will be ignored (default 65536) -truncate
         Truncate the destination table before insert -verbose